foliant-docs/docs/src/tutorials/full_docker.md

 While the command is pretty simple, internally Foliant will do the following:

 1. Download your `swagger.yaml` specification file over the link you supplied in config.
-2. Pass `swagger.yaml` to the [Widdershins](https://github.com/Mermade/widdershins) tool which will convert it to Markdown.
+2. Pass `swagger.yaml` to the [Widdershins](https://github.com/Mermade/widdershins/) tool which will convert it to Markdown.
 3. Run some other specified preprocessors which may call [PlantUML](https://plantuml.com/) for generating diagrams or replace links to Jira issues with badges from [Shields.io](https://shields.io/), etc.
-4. Glue all your separate md-source files into one with [Flatten](https://foliant-docs.github.io/docs/preprocessors/flatten/) preprocessor.
+4. Glue all your separate md-source files into one with <link src="../preprocessors/flatten.md" title="Flatten">Flatten</link> preprocessor.
-5. Call [Slate](https://github.com/slatedocs/slate) static site generator to build your site.
+5. Call [Slate](https://github.com/slatedocs/slate/) static site generator to build your site.

 In this just one use case, Foliant had to internally run several third-party apps, each one of which needs to be installed on your computer before running the `foliant make site` command.
 It involves:

 - Installing Widdershins, which is written on JS, so it will require [npm](https://www.npmjs.com/) and [Node.js](https://nodejs.org/en/) to be installed preliminarily.
-- Installing PlantUML which requires [Java](https://www.java.com/ru/) and [Graphviz](http://graphviz.org/) installed preliminarily.
+- Installing PlantUML which requires [Java](https://www.java.com/ru/) and [Graphviz](https://graphviz.org/) installed preliminarily.
 - Installing Slate, which requires [Ruby](https://www.ruby-lang.org/), [Bundler](https://bundler.io/), and a bunch of other dependencies.

 Woah!
-That's a lot of prerequisites!
-Now imagine you don't have any of them and you will have to spend half a day installing them and making sure they work.
+That’s a lot of prerequisites!
+Now imagine you don’t have any of them and you will have to spend half a day installing them and making sure they work.
 And now imagine that you want to build that static site on your home computer and you will need to waste another half a day just to do all that again.

-That's where [Docker](https://www.docker.com/) steps in.
+That’s where [Docker](https://www.docker.com/) steps in.

 ## How can Docker make your life easier